How to Build a Garage (Home) Gym, Phase One

 At this point you have spent around $500.
 You can use what we already have to accomplish every physical fitness goal except maximal strength and hypertrophy for which you will need a rack and a barbell (Phase 2!).
 You can easily stop here, not buy anything else again, and spend a few days a week in a gym where you can find the big weights.
 My initial goal in developing my garage gym was have just enough equipment that I could sustain myself for a short time or do workouts at home when the gym was closed.
 Over time, I enjoyed it so much I started to expand.

 With three kettlebells and a pull-up bar, you have a deadly efficient home set-up.
 Good programming and some hard work are all that are in your way!
-In phase two we will expand into the barbell and rack system plus a few more staples.
-Stay tuned.

 Any thoughts on your first five purchases for a garage/home gym set-up?
 Did I get these right?
 Post feedback to comments.